Sukhoi Superjet 100: First certification

-In service developments
+In-service developments

 In summer 2017, the business jet variant's additional fuel tanks were certified to carry 3,100 kg (6,800 lb) more fuel, increasing range from 4420 km to 6,000 km.

 London City Airport is a major destination for Irish airline CityJet, which was to receive 15 SSJ100s, but its steep 5.5° approach required new control laws, wing flap setting and modified brakes: test flights were to begin in December 2017, with certification planned for 2018, and the modified aircraft to be available in 2019.
+In any event, CityJet ceased all use of SSJ-100 aircraft by November 2020.

 A new "sabrelet" winglet, helping takeoff and landing performance and delivering 3% better fuel burn, will be standard and available for retrofit.

 Designed with CFD tools by Sukhoi and TsAGI, the "saberlets" debuted flight tests on 21 December 2017.

 They should improve hot and high airport performance and cut costs up to $70,000 per year.

 Parts of the wing are reinforced for the aerodynamic loads distribution change.

-They should reduce fuel costs by 4%, flight-testing was completed after over 140 flights by October 2019.
+They should reduce fuel costs by 4%.
+Flight-testing was completed after over 140 flights by October 2019.

 The first aircraft with the composite winglets was delivered to Russian carrier Severstal Aircompany in December 2019.

 By November 2018, the TsAGI carried out wind tunnel tests on two modified wing designs to save structural weight: one with less wing sweep and the other with more relative thickness, also enhancing aerodynamics and load capabilities, and improving fuel efficiency by nearly 10%.